Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **search_radius** [ Type: *float* ]

-	When solving for WCS, Tell astrometry.net to search around this distance (in degrees) around the target lcoation within the index files.
-This can greater speed up computation times and maybe nessecary for successful completion.
+	When solving for WCS, Tell astrometry.net to search around this distance (in degrees) around the target location within the index files.
+This can greater speed up computation times and maybe necessary for successful completion.